rednafi/stress-test-locust/README.md

 ## Target API

-Here, we're using [Rapid API]'s currency-exchange [API] to showcase the load testing procedure.
+Here, we're using [Rapid API]'s currency exchange [API] to showcase the load testing procedure.
 The API converts one currency to another using the current exchange rate.

 ### API anatomy